wizz13150/PDQ_Repo/Uninstalls/README.md

-Uninstalls section.
+Uninstalls Section.
+Readme.md in each directory.

-About universal uninstalls.
+About universal Uninstalls.